dianawallace/Cakes-by-Kerry/README.md

 # Cakes-by-Kerry
-A responsive website for a cake decorating business
+A responsive website with the W3 CSS Framework for a cake decorating business